Ka945 is a New Zealand built steam locomotive, used in the North Island by New Zealand Railways for both express passenger and heavy freight service.

 Firebox repairs

 The project to overhaul 945 commenced again in late 2014.
-Since them the main focus has been boiler related repairs.
-Especially in the firebox and stays.
+The early focus was on boiler related repairs' especially in the firebox and stays.
 This was completed by the start of 2017.
-Attention has now turned to the underframe and running gear.
-A fund is kept for the restoration costs of this engine – any donations towards it are greatly appreciated.
+Attention then turned to the underframe and running gear.

 Dropping-out-driving-wheels